XiaoGeNintendo/Where-are-my-scores-/README.md

 The maximum score will be shown on the music choosing page

+# Autoplay mode
+During a gameplay, you can press "P" to toggle Autoplay mode.
+In Autoplay mode, the catcher will move and catch automatically.
+But sometimes it will fail on some extreme songs (the time between two notes is shorter than 0.1 second).
+**The autoplay mode will also count scores**

 # How to make beatmaps
 First open your songs folder and create a sub-folder.
 Then write a file called "beatmap.json" with the following format:
 ```java